 This is because the water will leach out some of the dirt in the seat and bring it to the top as it dries.
 This causes stain patches on your car seats.

-Basically water stains are caused by water passing through the fabric on car seats and collecting the dirt as it moves.
+Basically, water stains are caused by water passing through the fabric on car seats and collecting dirt as it moves.
 Once the water drys the dirt particles are left condensed in the fabric in different areas.

 For a natural cleaning solution use 1 part vinegar with 4 parts of warm water.
 Spray down the whole seat and rub in well with a sponge or rag.